godkin1211/r-base/README.md

 # r-base
 This a Docker file for R-base based-on Ubuntu 18.04.
+It will change the source repository from archive.ubuntu.com to mirrors of USTC.